Vettabase/mariabackup-script/README.md

 # mariabackup-script
 ## Full and incremental script along with prepare script to uncompress and apply incremental backups to full backup ##

-Parts of the scirpts are standard to Rehat/yum distros which means you may find that you need to change tools used in the script to better suit your OS
+Parts of the scripts are standard to Rehat/yum distros which means you may find that you need to change tools used in the script to better suit your OS

 ### This script has the following features: ###